aiplans/aiplans.github.io/callforpapers.md

 * Logic and equational reasoning (e.g., λ-calculus, π-calculus, tensor and combinator calculi)
 * Inference algorithms (e.g., backpropagation, belief propagation, survey propagation et al.)

-Submissions are limited to four NeurIPS-formatted pages, plus unlimited additional pages for references and appendices.
-Authors may optionally submit a single file of supplementary material, such as a PDF (e.g. containing proof details) or a ZIP file containing e.g. code or other artifacts.
+Submissions are limited to four NeurIPS-formatted pages, plus unlimited additional pages for references, appendices and supplementary material (e.g. containing proof details).
+Other materials, such as multimedia or source code may be shared by linking to an anonymized Git repository, e.g., https://anonymous.4open.science/.
 Reviewers will be allowed but not obliged to consider supplementary material.

 Paper should be formatted according to the follow LaTeX template: [https://aiplans.github.io/assets/cfp/aiplans2021template.zip](https://aiplans.github.io/assets/cfp/aiplans2021template.zip)